freeCodeCamp/freeCodeCamp/guide/english/robotics/index.md

 ---
 ## Robotics

+"The three laws:
+1.)
+A robot may not injure a human being or, through inaction, allow a human being to come to harm.
+2.)
+A robot must obey the orders given it by human beings except where such orders would conflict with the First Law.
+3.)
+A robot must protect its own existence as long as such protection does not conflict with the First or Second Laws."
+"Handbook of Robotics, 56th Edition, 2058 A.D."

 Robotics is about the systems that make up robots.
 There is no universally applicable definition of a robot.
 One generally accepted definition is: _A robot is a programmable physical machine that follows the sense, think, act paradigm_.
 More specifically, a robot needs to sense its environment, use that information as an input to make decisions and then act accordingly.
 Each system in this paradigm is often a study in itself.
 There are a multitude of varieties of robot types and component systems.
 Each robot usually is dedicated to a set of processes with clear objectives.

 ### Sense